MichaelRow/Lyrics/README.md

 * Mac OS X 10.11 (El Capitan) or above
 * Xcode 7.0 or above

-###How to Build
-1. You should compile the LyricsX_Helper target first
-2. Compile LyricsX or the release target (Release builds would disable NSLog all over the code)

 ###Third Party Library & Frameworks
 * [OpenCC](https://github.com/BYVoid/OpenCC)
 * [DBPrefsWindowController](https://github.com/kgn/DBPrefsWindowController)